bradbell/xrst/test_rst/config_file.rst

-.. _conf_file-name:
+.. _config_file-name:

-!!!!!!!!!
-conf_file
-!!!!!!!!!
+!!!!!!!!!!!
+config_file
+!!!!!!!!!!!

 xrst input file: ``xrst/get_conf_dict.py``

 .. _toml file: https://toml.io/en/

 .. meta::
-   :keywords: conf_file, configuration, xrst
+   :keywords: config_file, configuration, xrst

-.. index:: conf_file, configuration, xrst
+.. index:: config_file, configuration, xrst

-.. _conf_file-title:
+.. _config_file-title:

 Configuration File for xrst
 ###########################
 A `toml file`_ is used to configure xrst.

 #.
 The location of this file is specified by the xrst
-   :ref:`run_xrst@conf_file` argument.
+   :ref:`run_xrst@config_file` argument.
 #.
 This file is a sequence of toml tables,
    if a table can only have one entry, the entry is named data.
 #.
-Each table, has a default value that is used when the table
+Each table has a default value that is used when the table
    is not present in the toml file.
 #.
-All of the entries in the table have the same type
+All of the entries in a table have the same type
    as its corresponding default.
    If an entry has components, all of the comments have the same type as the default components.
+   There is one exception to this rule; see :ref:`config_file@html_theme_options` .

 .. contents::
    :local: